daq-tools/kotori/doc/source/setup/index.rst

-¹ When choosing to install from the Debian package repository, you will also be able to receive appropriate Debian packages for Mosquitto, InfluxDB and Grafana through the `DaqZilla package repository <https://packages.elmyra.de/elmyra/foss/debian/>`_.
+¹ When choosing to install from the Debian package repository, you will also be able to receive appropriate Debian packages for Mosquitto, CrateDB, InfluxDB, and Grafana through the `DaqZilla package repository <https://packages.elmyra.de/elmyra/foss/debian/>`_.
 This makes it easy to setup the complete DAQ system from a single package source.